webarkit/opencv-em/README.md

 ## Pre-built binaries

-You don't need to build the libs you can grab from [Release](https://github.com/webarkit/opencv-em/releases) Wait..
-THIS SOON!
+You don't need to build the libs you can grab from [Release](https://github.com/webarkit/opencv-em/releases)